-The fund may invest up to 20% of its net assets in debt securities rated below investment grade or, if unrated, of equivalent credit quality as determined by the adviser (known as "junk bonds"), including securities that are in default.
-The fund may invest up to 15% of its total assets in securities of non-U.S. issuers, including up to 5% of its total assets in securities of emerging market issuers.
+The fund primarily invests in securities of U.S. issuers.
+The fund may invest up to 15% of its total assets in securities of non-U.S. issuers.
+The fund will not invest more than 5% of its total assets in the securities of emerging markets issuers.